-Fonts also matters for a CV.
-If you use a font that is not readable easily, your CV may find it’s way in the dust bin at the first second.
-Don’t use very small of very large fonts.
+Fonts also matter for a CV.
+If you use a font that is not readable easily, your CV may find it’s way in the dustbin at the first second.
+Don’t use very small with very large fonts.
 Also, avoid bold and italic fonts too often.
 It is thought to be one of the most common CV writing mistakes.

 8. Long Paragraphs: